TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 can add stuff to :php:`$data['customData']`.
 This key is not filled with data by core DataProviders and serves as a place for extensions to add things.
 Those data components can be used in own code parts of the rendering later.
-It is advisable to prefix own data in :php:`$data['customData']` with some unique key (for instance the extension name) to not collide with other data a different extension may add.
+It is advisable to prefix own data in :php:`$data['customData']` with some unique key (for instance the extension name) to not collide with other data that a different extension may add.

 Disable Single FormEngine Data Provider